nwg-piotr/autotiling/README.md

      snap install autotiling
      ```

-   _NOTE:_ The current master branch is compatible with sway >= 1.5.
-For lower versions
+   _NOTE:_ The current release and master branch is compatible with sway >= 1.5.
+For
-   you need to use the script from the [sway14
+   lower versions you need to use the script from the [sway14
    branch](https://github.com/nwg-piotr/autotiling/tree/sway14) or the [0.9
    release](https://github.com/nwg-piotr/autotiling/releases/tag/v0.9).